-Unlike a lot of other heating and air companies who may use a cookie cutter type estimating process, John takes the extra time to design a system specific to your home and personal needs to ensure the best possible performance of your new system and comfort in your home.
-This process does take extra time but we assure you it is worth the extra day or two for the peace of mind that your heating and air conditioning system will work as expected or better.
+We take the extra time to design a system specific to your home and personal needs to ensure the best possible performance of your new system and comfort in your home.

 First, he will measure your home and take notes on things like the type of insulation you have, window square footage, orientation of your home, to name a few and perform a room by room load calculation which will determine the size of unit your home requires, duct sizing, and number and size of venting for each room.
 He’ll then design a duct system ensuring each room of your home will be comfortable all year long.
 Next, he’ll work up an estimate with several options for you and explain the advantages of each one.
 Then, the ball is in your court to decide which one is right for you and your budget.